asec/twitch-remotechat/README.md

 ```http
 MESSAGE stream-status-changed
 ```
 This event notifies the client that a stream status has changed.
-This message contains the same `data` as the `GET /stream?latest=true` API call.
+The message contains the same `data` as the `GET /stream?latest=true` API call.
 Instead of an array only the single stream object is attached.
 You will get messages for all streamers that you subscribed for using the REST API.

-**Parameter example:**
+**Parameter Example:**
 ```json
 {
 	"id": "318837873",